April 11 – July 13, 2025

 Saturday and Sunday, 11 a.m.–7 p.m.

-The exhibition Johtingeaidnu – The Path Within brings together two worlds: reindeer nomadism in the Arctic Sápmi region and the bioscience on epigenetics.
+The exhibition brings together two worlds: reindeer nomadism in the Arctic Sápmi region and the bioscience of epigenetics.
+The artwork speculates on a different kind of science, that stems from the relationality of time and the relations of the nomadic reindeer worlds.
 It engages with the concept of shared embodied memories carried within humans, reindeer, and in Johtingeaidnu – the ancestral migratory paths.
 The exhibition premieres the results of a long-term collaboration between artist-researcher Emilia Tikka, reindeer herder Oula A. Valkeapää, and artist-researcher Leena Valkeapää.
-The installation consists of films and objects as stories in which migratory paths, along with the bodies that inhabit them, carry traces of pasts and possible futures.
+The installation consists of films, objects and stories in which migratory paths, along with the bodies that inhabit them, carry traces of pasts and possible futures.

-The artwork is set in the Arctic lands of Sápmi.
-Here, the centuries-old practice of nomadic reindeer husbandry has faced numerous challenges throughout its history: first from settlers and borders, and today from climate change and the expanding infrastructure and tourism that threaten the ancestral migration paths.
-The artwork does not illustrate an end to nomadic reindeer herding practices; instead it envisions a hopeful future arising from the ruins of contemporary worlds.
+The artwork is set in the lands of Sápmi.
+Here, the centuries-old practice of nomadic reindeer husbandry has faced numerous challenges throughout its history: first from settlers and borders, and today it is climate change and the expansion of infrastructure and tourism that threaten the ancestral migration paths.
+Rather than illustrating the end of nomadic reindeer husbandry, the artwork envisions a hopeful future emerging from the ruins of contemporary worlds.

 One of the stories invites us into Oula A. Valkeapää’s reindeer world where relationships with Arctic flowers, stones, rivers, and technological objects come alive in daily practices.
 Using an action camera to film his everyday life with the reindeer, the video illustrates how the past intertwines with his contemporary life through embodied memories – as echoes of lives lived along the now lost migratory paths.

 The second story is a short film directed by Emilia Tikka, set in a speculative future after a climate catastrophe.
-In this world the epigenetic memories of past nomads are alive and carried within reindeer bones and migratory paths.
+However, it is not a story told in linear time: in this world the epigenetic memories of past nomads are alive and carried within reindeer bones and migratory paths.
 The story follows a bioscientist who has come to the Arctic to find new techniques for remembering.

 Unter den Linden 32-34